wxsd-sales/wx1-instant-connect-lab/11-connectflow-06.md

 # Update CRM

-Per the [mockAPI.io API documentation](https://github.com/mockapi-io/docs/wiki/Quick-start-guide), the way to update a record is:
+According to the [mockAPI.io API documentation](https://github.com/mockapi-io/docs/wiki/Quick-start-guide), the way to update a record is:

 ![mockAPI Update Record](images/mockio_update_record.png)

 We need to know the `{userId}` for the record we want to update.
-We got this value in the http request response we did in [this section](08-connectflow-03.md#get-customer-data), let's see how we can use this value at ay time in the flow:
+We got this value in the response of the http request we did in [this section](08-connectflow-03.md#get-customer-data), let's see how we can use this value at ay time in the flow:

 1. Get the 'mockAPI' **Data Parser** node number, there are several ways of doing this:

     - Clicking on **NOTES** icon

     ![Notes Icon](images/notes-icon.png)

     - You can also double-click on the node, you will see the node number at the bottom left